MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 [!include[](../android-see-async.md)]

-## Check if Mobile Center Crashes is enabled
+## Check if App Center Crashes is enabled

-You can also check if Mobile Center Crashes is enabled or not:
+You can also check if App Center Crashes is enabled or not:

 ```java
 Crashes.isEnabled();